 With any assessment, teachers are always concerned about academic integrity and ensuring a fair environment for their students.
 As an assessment solution, we pride ourselves on the measures we take to prevent academic dishonesty and staying updated on the latest concerns from our instructor base.

-The start date on Extempore controls when the assessment is available for students to complete.
-Setting an assignment to open at a future time means that students will not be able to access this assessment until then.
+The start date on Extempore controls when the assessment is available for students.
+Setting an assignment to open at a future time means that students will not be able to access the assessment until then.

-Extempore means "Spontaneous" in Latin and our proprietary timers ensure student responses are spontaneous and unscripted.
+Extempore means "spontaneous" in Latin and our proprietary timers ensure student responses are spontaneous and unscripted.
 Read more about timed limitations here.
+In short, here's how they work:

-- Time to Review - Limits the amount of time students have to review the prompt and prepare their responses.
-Recordings begin automatically when time to review ends.
+Time to Review - Limits the amount of time students have to review the prompt and prepare their responses.
+Recordings and time to respond timers begin automatically when time to review ends.
+If an audio or video file is present, timers will start once the file is done playing.

 Another safeguard on Extempore is the prevention of pasted text into responses.
 All written responses must be physically typed by the student.